 Search current files in runscanner (Ctrl+R):

-If you find lines pointing to an infected files or registry entries, select those lines, expand the Analyze menu and click Add selection to memory list or press Alt+M.
+If you find lines pointing to an infected files or registry entries, select those lines, expand the Analyze log menu and click Memorize selected lines or press Alt+M.

 This list can store an unlimited number of lines that you can use later to create your script.

 To delete the memorized list, expand the Analyze menu and click Reset memory list, or press Alt+E.

 Once all the log is analyzed, if you've found and memorized lines lines pointing to infected files, you can now create your script.
 Expand the File menu and click New script (Ctrl+N).
 If you're prompted to save the file before closing, click NO.

 If you want UVK to delete a registry entry, but not the corresponding file, select the desired line(s), expand the Analyze menu and click Ignore files in selected lines, or press Alt+I.

 This way, UVK will only delete the registry entry and not the file.
 This means, for a startup entry, that the application will no longer run on windows startup, but you'll still be able to run it manually.